General travel terms and conditions (T&Cs) for RSD Travel Ireland Limited

 The address to send your completed form and letter to is: Customer Relations Department, RSD Travel Ireland Limited, Pembroke House, Upper Pembroke Street 28-32, Dublin 2, Ireland or email your complaint to: email@example.com

 We would like to point out that failure to follow the above procedures during your Holiday, and/ or failure to complain within 28 days of your return, may reduce or extinguish any rights you have to claim compensation from us, or from any relevant supplier.
 Any such rights will be reduced or extinguished if, had you followed the above procedures during your Holiday, you or we could have taken steps to reduce any loss or damage suffered or entirely prevented it from being suffered.
 It is difficult and sometimes impossible to properly investigate a complaint if we are not told about it reasonably quickly once your Holiday is over.
 Your right to claim compensation may also be reduced or extinguished, should any delay in your complaint being notified during or after your Holiday, prevent us from carrying out a proper investigation.

 31. Financial Protection

-We are licensed as a Tour Operator by the Commission for Aviation Regulation.
+We are licensed as a Travel Agent by the Commission for Aviation Regulation.
 Our Licence number is T.A.
 0734.
 As a requirement for the Licence we have arranged and approved a secure bond which means that in the unlikely event of our insolvency before or when you are on Holidays, the money you have paid to us is fully secured.
 If you are abroad, arrangements will be made to bring you home.
 For further information, visit the Commission for Aviation Regulation website at www.aviationreg.ie.

 Obvious printing and calculation errors and/or omissions shall entitle RSD to correct the travel contract in order to remedy such errors and/or omissions.